 Directions

-- Add sliced bacon to a deep skillet and heat to medium heat.
-Cook the bacon until most of the fat renders out and bacon is browned.
-Season the beef chunks with one teaspoon each of the spices listed.
-Add the beef to the skillet and sear good and browned on all sides.
+- Add sliced bacon to a deep skillet or pot and heat to medium heat.
+Cook the bacon until most of the fat renders out and bacon is crispy.
+Remove bacon from pot and excess fat.
+Reserve bacon.
+Season the beef chunks with one teaspoon each of salt, pepper and granulated garlic.
+Add the beef to the skillet and cook just until lightly browned all around.
+Add the whole green onions and 2 remaining serrano peppers.
+Sauté for 3 minutes.

-- Add the sauce to the beef along with remaining 2 cups of water or broth.
+- Pour the tomatillo salsa into the pot with the beef.
+Pour in the 2 cups of remaining broth.
+Add bay leaves.
 Bring to a boil, reduce heat to a simmer.
-At this time I like to re-season to taste with the spices listed.
-Cover and continue cooking for 1 hour or until beef is tender.
-I add in the beans about 20 minutes before serving or you can add some beans into the bottom of bowl, then ladle the beef and sauce over the top.
-Garnish as you like, with onions, cilantro, radishes and avocado.
+Taste for salt.
+Cover and continue cooking for 30 minutes or until beef is tender.
+Add the bacon and beans once beef is tender.
+Cook for 10 minutes.
+Garnish as you like, with onions, cilantro, radishes, lime and avocado.
 Serve with warm corn tortillas.

 My goal for the past few months and for 2014 is to learn traditional Mexican cooking techniques and different recipes from the various regions of Mexico.
 Carne en su Jugo or Meat in it’s Juices is a cross between a soup and a stew, simply served with pinto beans and garnished with cilantro, onions. radishes, lime and avocado slices.
 Oh and don’t forget the warm tortillas!